-Day One: Arrive in Paro
+Day One: Paro and Thimphu

-After breakfast you drive to Thimphu, which is probably the world's smallest capital city.
+Arrive in Paro and go directly to Thimphu, which is probably the world's smallest capital city.
 In the afternoon you visit the King's Memorial Chorten (built in memory of the third King of Bhutan who reigned from 1952-1972).
 A chorten is much the same as a stupa or chedi.
 Originally they were used as the final resting place of someone significant, or a relic of a saint.

 You also visit Changgangkha Monastery, built in the 15th century.
-If it is open and you are up to climbing a long flight of stone steps you will be rewarded with sweeping views of the valley.
+If it is opn and you are up to climbing a long flight of stone steps you will be rewarded with sweeping views of the valley.
 The most important of the temple's statues is that of an eleven-headed manifestation of Lord Buddha that has 1,000 arms and 1,000 eyes.

 Next, it's on to the Thimpu Dzong, which now houses government ministries, and Simtokha Dzong.
 The latter was built on a rocky hill into which an annoying demon was imprisoned in the seventeenth century.

-to see the national animal.
+Next is the "takin reserve" to see the national animal.
 The takin is an odd-looking beast that might result from the union of a goat and an antelope.
 The takin is revered for its resilience in harsh conditions (even though it is endangered) and is also a part of Bhutanese mythology.

 You will also make quick visits to several other places, including the National Library (which houses ancient manuscripts), and the School of Arts and Crafts, which teaches thirteen different crafts and from weaving and embroidery to carpentry and blacksmithing.
 We will also squeeze in a stop at the main post office for Bhutan's collectable stamps, which make great souvenirs and gifts.